janpolowinski/dswarm-temporary-docu/Create and Edit Projects.md

 <ul>
 <li>The <a href="Available-Transformation-Functions">set of functions</a> available for data transformation is shown in the function list widget.
 <ul>
 <li><em><strong>Note:</strong> In the alpha release, only record-centered functions are available.
-Future versions of d:swarm will also provide functions for integrating records from different resources (e.g. look-up functions) or for nesting transformations recursively.</em></li>
+Future versions of d:swarm will also provide functions for integrating records from different sources (e.g. look-up functions) or for nesting transformations recursively.</em></li>
 </ul>
 </li>
 </ul>